 Taking the child perspective, children in regeneration areas feel less safe on a number of indicators, especially compared with children in the Average Control Area.
 For instance, just under half of children surveyed across all areas consider it true that 'there are lots of mean kids living around here'.
 The proportion is highest in the Northside (62%); there is little difference between the Disadvantaged Control (49%) and the Southside Regeneration Area (48%); and the lowest rate is in the Average Control Area (21%).
-All children surveyed in the Average Control Area agree that 'I feel safe when I go outside', but this falls to 65 per cent in the Southside Regeneration Area.
-Conversely, the largest proportion saying it is true that they are 'afraid to go out' is in the Southside Regeneration Area (26%), followed by the Northside Regeneration Area (22%).
-The smallest proportion of children stating this is true is in the Average Control Area (4% (Figure 4.4)).
+All children surveyed in the Average Control Area agree that 'I feel safe when I go outside', but this falls to 65 per cent in the Southside Regeneration Area (26%), followed by the Northside Regeneration Area (22%).
+The smallest proportion of children stating this is true is in the Average Control Area (4% (Figure 4.4).
 However, on other aspects including 'knowing grown-ups' and 'grown-ups being friendly' to them, children in all areas have a positive sense of the social capital of the neighbourhood.